 Because I don’t drink much orange juice, I bought a large navel orange for this recipe.
-I squeezed it for the orange juice, and I pulsed the rind in a food processor, so I would have fresh orange peel for the orange zest.
-It’s a nice little hack to make a super fresh salad!
+I squeezed it for the juice, and then, I used a paring knife to remove part of the outer layer for the orange zest.
+Nothing like fresh juice and fresh zest!

 3 cups cauliflower florets